 Navigating work stress may be even more difficult for individuals with mental health conditions.

-(If you are concerned about mental health symptoms you may be experiencing, visit Mind Diagnostics to take depression, anxiety, adult ADHD, or schizophrenia test, among many others.)
+(If you are concerned about mental health symptoms you may experience, visit Mind Diagnostics to take depression, anxiety, adult ADHD, or schizophrenia test, among many others.)

-Here are five simple self-care techniques you might consider trying out.
-Feel free to experiment and figure out what works best for you, as ultimately there is no right or wrong way to do self-care.
+Here are five simple self-care techniques you might try out.
+Experiment and figure out what works best for you, as ultimately there is no right or wrong way to do self-care.

 1. Establish consistent work hours